Vehrik/FarOut/Characters/1-Core_Stats.md

 Value means making sacrifices, sometimes that could literally be an arm and a leg.
-In a society where all but the most destitute and far-flung have been genetically engineered so they are at the peak of what the human physiology is capable of, the only way to gain meaningful advantanges is to specialize.
+In a society where all but the most destitute and far-flung have been genetically engineered so they are at the peak of what the human physiology is capable of, the only way to gain meaningful advantages is to specialize.

 Below each Stat is described for what facets of a creature it represents.
 These descriptions are not meant to be exhaustive, and with clever